Hailey Biebers Party Tube Dress Dripping with Sparkly Silver Sequins - ExBulletin

 As for her glam, she opted for a soft, shimmery smokey eye, plus a pink blush and a glossy natural lip.

-Bieber is currently in London with her husband, Justin Bieber, for the UK launch of Rhode.
+Bieber is in London with her husband, Justin, for the UK launch of Rhode.

-The couple before enjoyed an evening together earlier this week.
+The couple enjoyed a night out earlier this week.
 At the time, the model went the vintage route in a black bodycon midi dress by Thierry Mugler, hailing from the 90s.
 The piece featured black velvet detailing on the shoulders, bust and waist, cut into shapes intended to accentuate or sculpt parts of the body, as well as a wavy neckline.
-She styled the look with sheer black Calzedonia tights, shiny black Jimmy Choo point-toe pumps and a small black shoulder bag.
+She styled the look with sheer black Calzedonia tights, shiny black Jimmy Choo pointed toe pumps and a small black shoulder bag.

-Bieber previously spoke about Rhode’s philosophy during an interview with bazar.com Last year.
+Bieber spoke about Rhode’s philosophy during an interview with bazar.com Last year.

 My philosophy behind the brand is that we want to do everything.
 A very good moisturizer, a very good moisturizing serum, a very good lip product, she said.
 I believe in keeping your essentials in your closet the same way I believe in keeping your essentials in your skincare.